Volunteering

 How often are orientations?

 Once every quarter.
-Each one is on a Saturday from 9am-5pm at the Benedum or the Byham Theater.
+Each one is on a Saturday from 9am-5pm at the Benedum or Byham theaters.

 What happens after I apply?